Highest stability and SANIKILL monochloramine chemistry

 Disinfectant stability in water

+This feature is very useful to keep out contamination in dead legs during commissioning and renovation.
 Monochloramine stability helps this biocide remain stable and effective at the proper concentration in low flow regimes (oversized pipes, temporary dead legs, varying flow situations) where other biocides fail.